Moreno Vušković

-Moreno Vušković (born 21 April 2003) is a Croatian footballer currently playing as a forward for Zmaj Makarska.
+Moreno Vušković (born 21 April 2003) is a Croatian footballer currently playing as a forward for SV Horn.

 Club career

 Vušković moved to Dinamo Zagreb in August 2020, having represented NK Solin and Inter Zaprešić in the 2.
 HNL and 1.
 HNL, respectively.
 After two years, he moved to Slovenia to sign for Radomlje in February 2022.

 In February 2023, Vušković joined Kustošija from CSKA Sofia.
 However, after one appearance, he briefly returned to Solin on trial, scoring in three friendly games in July 2023.
 One of these goals came against Hrvace, and Vušković would go on to join the side the following month.

 After half a season with Hrvace, Vušković moved to Italy, signing with Serie D side Legnano in February 2024.
-However after just four appearances and one goal, he returned to Croatia in August, joining Treća NL club Uskok.
+However, after just four appearances and one goal, he returned to Croatia in August, joining Treća NL club Uskok.
 In February 2025, he joined Zmaj Makarska, and scored on his debut in the Split Cup - the only goal in a 1–0 win against Jadran Tučepi.

+After leaving Smaj Makarska, he had a spell with Kamen Ivanbegovina, leaving the club in October 2025.
+In January 2026 he joined NK OSK Otok in the First County Football League, the fifth division of Croatian football.

+On 26 June 2026 he was announced as a new signing for Austrian Regionalliga East club SV Horn.